axtend/axlib/client/rpc-api/README.md

-Axlib RPC interfaces.
+Substrate RPC interfaces.

-A collection of RPC methods and subscriptions supported by all axlib clients.
+A collection of RPC methods and subscriptions supported by all substrate clients.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0